Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 When failures start to occur, the circuit-breaker for the first target trips.
 It is now considered unhealthy.
-This means that in the ring-balancer, 20% of the capacity is unhealthy (100 weight out of 500).
+This means that in the ring-balancer, 20% of the capacity is now unhealthy (100 weight out of 500).
 This is still above the threshold of 55, so the remaining targets will serve the traffic of the failed one.